Cooked plums smell fantastic! Cake, crumble, compote or jam – plum when heated reveals a fabulous flavor.

-This dessert is a great combination of creamy chia pudding, fragrant sweet-sour plums and nutty scent of Japanese toasted soy powder Kinako.
+This dessert is a great combination of creamy chia pudding, fragrant sweet-tart plums and nutty scent of Japanese toasted soy powder Kinako.

-Chia Pudding – one of the most favorite breakfast and dessert in our family.
-Chia is a good source of omega-3, dietary fiber, and high protein content.
-It’s very easy to make, all you need soak seeds in almond milk for about few hours or overnight.
+Chia Pudding is one of the most favourite breakfasts and desserts in our family.
+Chia is a great source of omega-3, dietary fiber, and high in protein content.
+It’s very easy to make chia pudding, all you need is to soak the chia seeds in almond milk for about a few hours or overnight.
 Chia pudding is a versatile product.
 You can create a lot of new flavor variations, just add any fresh or frozen fruits or berries, fruit puree or sauces, tropical fruits, dried fruits, cacao powder, any nuts, use coconut or hazelnut milk instead of almond milk.
-The pudding help me a lot in school days, this is the great meal for lunch box and kids love it!
-So I always keep a jar of chia seeds in my kitchen cupboard.
+The pudding helped me a lot in school days, this is the great meal for a lunch box and kids love it!
+So I always keep a jar of chia seeds in my kitchen cupboard just in case.

 - 4 Tbs Chia seeds

 - 2-4 tsp Agave syrup (or maple syrup)

 - 1 cup pitted and sliced plums (Black Doris plum is my favourite)

 - 1 tsp Japanese Kinako powder (toasted soybean powder)

 + Dried currants (cherries or cranberries), almond slices, mint leaves and edible flowers for serve.